Associated production of a $W$ boson and massive bottom quarks at next-to-next-to-leading order in QCD

 Our novel calculation paves the way for several further high-impact applications.
 Firstly, it is particularly suitable to be matched to parton showers to construct a fully-fledged Monte Carlo event generator for $W b \bar b$ production.
 This will be of paramount importance for the Higgs precision programme at the LHC since $W b \bar b$ constitutes one of the main backgrounds for $WH$ associated production.
 Secondly, we foresee an application in $W$+charm production, which is relevant for the determination of the strange-quark PDF.
 Finally, the methodology discussed in this paper can be applied to other relevant processes at the LHC, like the production of a $Z$ boson in association with a heavy-quark pair, once the corresponding massless amplitude will become available.

 \paragraph{Acknowledgements.} We thank Samuel Abreu, Massimiliano Grazzini and Fabio Maltoni for discussions and comments on the manuscript.
+We thank Vasily Sotnikov for discussions about the impact of the leading-colour approximation and for a point-wise comparison of the code used for our predictions and a private implementation of the two-loop massive amplitude.
 We are grateful to Jonas Lindert for support with the use of OpenLoops amplitudes.
-This work is supported by the Swiss National Science Foundation contracts 200020$\_$188464 and PZ00P2$\_$201878, by the UZH Forschungskredit Grants K-72324-03, FK-21-102 and FK-22-099, by the grant PRIN201719AVICI 01, by the ERC Starting Grant 714788 REINVENT, and by the Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy – EXC-2094 – 390783311.
+This work is supported by the Swiss National Science Foundation contracts 200020$\_$188464 and PZ00P2$\_$201878, by the UZH Forschungskredit Grants K-72324-03, FK-21-102 and FK-22-099, by the grant PRIN201719AVICI 01, by the ERC Starting Grant 714788 REINVENT, and by the Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy - EXC-2094 - 390783311.